JunjunPanJoseph/pageRank_in_C/README.md

 # pageRank_in_C
-Implementing pageRank algorithm in C
+Implement page rank algorithm in C